 All the Globe Series games were prepared by Oppenheimer und Sulzbacher and ordered exclusively for their catalogue for the UK.
 I expect that the snap games were available from a different printer than the usual one they used and came from that printer’s stock as they were printing other games with the same back design.
 One is a Black Peter pack with animal characters and the other a Struwwelpeter in German.
 They could have been offered to O&S who then offered them on to the UK market just to boost orders.

 When Hitler came to power Oppenheimer und Sulzbacher was eventually subject to “Aryanisation” because the owners were Jewish.
 Emil Oppenheimer had died in 1922 and Ignatz Sulzbacher also died later at an unknown date.
 The business had been run since then by their children Sigmund Oppenheimer and Jenny Sulzbacher.
 The company was seized in 1938 and Jenny Sulzbacher was taken eventually to Theresienstadt concentration camp where she was killed at age 75 in 1944.
 Sigmund was arrested, and only after the brave intervention of his wife was able to get an exit visa, maybe because of his medals which she showed them from his service in the German Army from long before the war had begun.
 They travelled to England and S Oppenheimer Ltd was incorporated in 1939.
+It remained a wholesaler buying in goods as had the German company.
 Sigmund and his old school friend Ludwig Goldsmith and his son Fred built the company up successfully.
-The “Globe” brand name was replaced with ”EMU Series” and amongst all the other wholesale items there were playing Cards and Snap cards with the new brand name.